phil-scott-78/Mdazor/README.md

 ## Technical Notes

-- Uses Blazor's `HtmlRenderer` for actual server-side component rendering
+- Uses Blazor's `HtmlRenderer` for actual server-side component rendering into static HTML
 - Component parameters are mapped using reflection with case-insensitive matching
 - Nested Markdown content is processed recursively using the same pipeline
 - Async rendering is fully supported